grahambewley/heiden_auction/README.md

-# heiden_auction
-Heiden Silent Auction Website
+# Heiden Auction Website

-Graham's comments are // --
-Stan's comments are // >>
+Website for use at Heiden Technology Solutions for internal auctions of available equipment.